-The Oracle Service Bus Console and the UDDI manager run on the administration server.
-Therefore, you must run an administration server to manage Oracle Service Bus and to facilitate publishing and importing to and from a UDDI registry.
+The Oracle Service Bus Administration Console and the UDDI manager run on the Admin Server.
+Therefore, you must run an Admin Server to manage Oracle Service Bus and to facilitate publishing and importing to and from a UDDI registry.

 B.1 Oracle Service Bus Domain Extension Template